jsubroto/htmx-flask-contacts/README.md

-# flask-contacts
+# htmx-flask-contacts
-A Flask application to manage your contacts.
+A Flask application to manage your contacts using HTMX.